 It’s going to be very hard to dislodge an incumbent if they have not done anything too boneheaded and if they’ve been working their supporters while in office.

-The people who whine and complain the most about money in politics are generally complaining about the fundraising advantages that belong to an incumbent.
+The people who whine and complain the most about money in politics generally complain about the fundraising advantages that belong to an incumbent.

-It’s a legitimate complaint if you believe that all candidates should start a race completely equal.
+It’s a legitimate beef if you believe that all candidates should start a race completely equal.

 This is true for two reasons.

-First, an incumbent can spend their two, four, or six years in office raising money for their re-election.
+First, an incumbent can spend two, four, or six years in office raising money for their re-election campaign.

 In contrast, most challengers will only be raising money for a few months, maybe a year.

-Second, donors prefer to give money to the candidates they feel are safe.
+Second, donors prefer to give money to the candidates they rightly or wrongly believe are safe.

-Incumbents have a history in office and a voting record.
+Incumbents have a history in office and a voting record that projects that perception of safeness.

 Donors know what they are going to get from that person, even if they don’t always agree with the incumbent.

-And since incumbents often win re-election, that helps make them a safe candidate to contribute to.
+And since incumbents often win re-election, that also helps make them a safe candidate to contribute to.

 Now don’t get depressed if any of these advantages incumbents have seem insurmountable.

-You can work hard and increase your name identification, build a solid base of supporters, and raise enough money to be competitive in the election.
+You can work hard and increase your name identification, build a solid base of supporters, and raise enough money to be competitive against an incumbent.

-And the main reason you’ll often be able to do that when challenging an incumbent is because of the disadvantages they often carry with them into their re-election.
+And the main reason you can do that is is because of the disadvantages incumbents often carry with them into their re-election.

 Here are the three main pros for candidates challenging an incumbent: